- — Non-GMO, Kosher, Raw, Vegan

 Organic oats have about 4 grams of dietary fiber in one serving of a quarter cup.
-They also contain a lot of protein and B vitamins.
-Organic whole oats are a great source of calcium, iron, magnesium, and copper, one of the finest among grains.
+Furthermore, they contain a lot of protein and B vitamins.
+Organic whole oats are an excellent source of calcium, iron, magnesium, and copper, one of the finest among grains.
 Adding organic oats to your diet is excellent for the heart as they contain less than a gram of fat in a serving.
 High-fiber meals are associated with cardiovascular benefits, and they are perfect for digestion.
 Due to their high nutritional value and comparably low-calorie content, organic oat groats can be useful for weight management.
 They give you complex carbs that digest for a long time, preventing hunger pangs.

 How to Cook Organic Oat Groats

 - Organic oat cereal is a popular breakfast choice in Western countries.
 Serve it with nuts and fruits for maximizing nutritional value.

 - You can use organic whole oats as a substitute in most whole grain recipes.
 They taste particularly well in a pilaf.
 If you are looking for the healthiest alternatives, use organic oats.

 - Vegans can make organic oat milk by processing soaked kernels in a blender with some water.
 Flavor this healthy non-dairy drink with honey and vanilla.

 - Pre-cooked Organic Oats from Food To Live can be included in cookies.
 However, the best way to use them in baked goods is to grind your organic oat flour.

 Note that organic oats are naturally gluten-free, so they are safe for most people.
 If you are pressed for time, it’s best to pre-cook seeds over the weekend and store them in the fridge in an airtight container.
 Freezing doesn’t damage organic oats when they are dry.